 Earlier in the month, Amazon announced that its Black Friday spectacular would be better than ever before, and that the big day itself would only act as an anchor; its sales period ran between November 16th and 25th, while it was all but guaranteed that Amazon would spearhead a separate event for Cyber Monday (November 26th).

 This shouldn’t have been a surprise for anyone; after all, Amazon was responding to demand as well as expectation.
 Statistics published the year before by Barclaycard, which now processes almost half of all debit and credit card transactions in the UK, estimated that Black Friday spending had risen by 8% when compared to 2016 sales.

 At the same time, analysts cited by this Guardian coverage claimed that the number of shoppers in retail parks and high streets on the day itself had dropped by 8%, in part due to prior discounting from electronics and fashion businesses.

-The demand for the high-street shopping experience is once again losing out to online sales during a critical period, and while there are many reasons for this shift, the high street can’t afford to ignore the event – and must use an omnichannel strategy to maintain a grip on Black Friday and remain competitive.
+The demand for the high-street shopping experience was once again losing out to online sales during a critical period, and while there are many reasons for this shift, the high street can’t afford to ignore the event – and must use an omnichannel strategy to maintain a grip on Black Friday and remain competitive.

 Black Friday was launched in the UK in 2013 by American giants Amazon and Walmart – the latter using Asda as its host – dividing public opinion immediately.
 Its critics were somewhat vindicated by what quickly followed.